 Who’s your money guy (or girl)?
 Who’s helping you decide what to invest and when to invest in it?
 If you’re still in debt, who’s got your back when it comes to attacking debt?
 These people are your offensive coordinator(s).
 They help you set up your offensive plan, whether it’s saving for your emergency fund or attacking the debt snowball.
-Connect with one of Dave's investing Endorsed Local Providers to talk about your future.
+Connect with a SmartVestor Pro to talk about your future.

 Your defensive coordinator is your insurance guy—the one who takes care of your life insurance, health insurance and car insurance.
 He could also be the guy—maybe an attorney, maybe a friend—who’s making sure you have a will in place.
 Basically, your defensive coordinator is there to protect you from life.
 Bad things will happen, but if you’re prepared for them, you can make it through.

 This person is an extremely important part of your team.
 The strength and conditioning coach might be a pastor, a counselor or even your spouse—someone who will support you emotionally and spiritually for the difficult times.
 This is really important when you’re just starting to get out of debt.
 When you feel like giving up, your strength and conditioning coach will be there to talk you through it.